yanshouwang/bluetooth_low_energy/bluetooth_low_energy/README.md

 Make sure you have a `miniSdkVersion` with 21 or higher in your `android/app/build.gradle` file.

-*Note:* Don't call `getMaximumWriteLength` immediately when connected to a peripheral after Android 13, the `onMtuChanged` callback maybe called with connection events after Android 13, and `getMaximumWriteLength` will call `requestMtu` will also triggered `onMtuChanged`, if you called this before the connection `onMtuChanged`, you will get a fake completion and cause all methods you called before the real `onMtuChanged` triggered will never complete!

 ### iOS and macOS

 According to Apple's [documents](https://developer.apple.com/documentation/corebluetooth/), you must include the [`NSBluetoothAlwaysUsageDescription`](https://developer.apple.com/documentation/bundleresources/information_property_list/nsbluetoothalwaysusagedescription) on or after iOS 13, and include the [`NSBluetoothPeripheralUsageDescription`](https://developer.apple.com/documentation/bundleresources/information_property_list/nsbluetoothperipheralusagedescription) key before iOS 13.

-The `PeripheralManager#startAdvertising` only support `name` and `serviceUUIDs`, see [the startAdvertising document](https://developer.apple.com/documentation/corebluetooth/cbperipheralmanager/1393252-startadvertising)
+*Note:* The `PeripheralManager#startAdvertising` only support `name` and `serviceUUIDs`, see [the startAdvertising document](https://developer.apple.com/documentation/corebluetooth/cbperipheralmanager/1393252-startadvertising)

 ### Linux